 Focus and Scope

 The scope of the journal is also wide in terms of time and space.
 Iberoamericana welcomes manuscripts on contemporary as well as historical issues, topics and perspectives that address either the regions as a whole, or their local, national and/or trans-national dimensions.
-In terms of languages, the journal is open to submissions in both Spanish and English.
+In terms of languages, the journal is open to submissions in Spanish, Portuguese and English.

 Although the Journal has a focus in promoting Nordic research on Latin American and the Caribbean, we are also open to contributions of scholars from all parts of the world.
-Iberoamericana should be regarded as a platform of knowledge and exchange of the Nordic academic community to foster and promote high quality research on the region.
+Iberoamericana should be regarded as a platform of knowledge and exchange to foster and promote high quality research on the region.

 The Journal is published online in a continuous basis throughout the year.
 Articles are made available online as soon as they are accepted by the Editorial Committee.